crytic/building-secure-contracts/program-analysis/echidna/advanced/collecting-a-corpus.md

 ```

-This time, the property is violated immediately.
-We can verify that another `covered.*.txt` file is created showing another trace (labeled with `*`) that Echidna executed which finished with a return at the end of the `magic` function.
+This time, the property fails immediately.
+We can verify that another `covered.*.txt` file is created, showing a different trace (labeled with `*`) that Echidna executed, which ended with a return at the end of the `magic` function.

 ```
 *r  |contract C {